backdrop-contrib/path_access/README.txt

 Installation
 ============
-Simply copy path_access folder to the /sites/all/modules directory of your Drupal installation, and enable it in the administration tools.
+Simply copy path_access folder to the modules directory of your Drupal installation, and enable it in the administration > build > modules.

 Note that path_access is an extension to the path module, which must also be enabled.